Employment Programs and Workshops for Newcomers

 - Teaching the profession-specific language used in your industry on PEI and in Canada

-- Showing you around their workplace so you can get a feel for how a Canadian workplace, in your profession, operates
+- Showing you around their work environment so you can get a feel for how a Canadian workplace, in your profession, operates

 - Helping you to build a professional network on PEI through introductions and connections